mohisen/bonsai-simulink/README.md

 ### Cartpole

 The model is based on an inverted pendulum attached to a cart.
-The objective is to move the cart in way that stabilizes the pendulum.
+The objective is to move the cart in a way that stabilizes the pendulum.

 Original model URL: (https://www.mathworks.com/help/control/examples/control-of-an-inverted-pendulum-on-a-cart.html)